-- f) Students from other schools or faculties of the NWU as well as students from other recognised universities will have to apply for recognition of prior learning (RPL).
+- b) Students from other schools or faculties of the NWU as well as students from other recognised universities will have to apply for recognition of prior learning (RPL).
 Outcomes of the completed modules in the applicant's completed degree will be compared to those presented in this qualification.
 Credit will be given for modules that are similar to those mentioned in (a) above.
-Students applying for RPL must provide the relevant school or department with a certified copy of his/her study record as well as the outcomes covered in his/her completed degree. - g) The admission requirements as mentioned above is also applicable here.
-The applicant must also have completed his/her undergraduate qualification. - h) Students that do not have the required modules but do have a BA or Bcom degree may apply to do the relevant modules for non-degree purposes.
+Students applying for RPL must provide the relevant school or department with a certified copy of his/her study record as well as the outcomes covered in his/her completed degree. - c) The admission requirements as mentioned above is also applicable here.
+The applicant must also have completed his/her undergraduate qualification. - d) Students that do not have the required modules but do have a BA or BCom degree may apply to do the relevant modules for non-degree purposes.

+Qualification BACHELOR OF COMMERCE HONOURS IN INDUSTRIAL AND ORGANISATIONAL PSYCHOLOGY

-Code: 5EUL01: E601P/V
+Qualification Code 5EUL01: E601P/V

+Campus Potchefstroom, Vanderbijlpark (English)

-Delivery mode: Full-time (PC, VC); Part-time (VC)
+Delivery Mode Full-time (PC, VC); Part-time (VC)

 FIRST SEMESTER

 Module code Module description Credits

 IOPP612 Psychological Evaluation 8

 IOPP613 Organisational Psychology, Development and Change 16

 IOPP614 Research Methodology and Psychometrics 16

 IOPP615 Career Psychology 8

 IOPP616 Psychological Wellbeing 8

-First semester credits total 56
+First semester credits total 56 56

 SECOND SEMESTER

 HRMA622 Human Capacity Building 8

 HRMA623 Human Resource Management Strategies 16

 IOPP624 Psychometric Practical Work 48

 IOPP625 Workplace Counselling 8

-Second semester credits total 80
+Second semester credits total 80 80

 YEAR MODULE

 IOPP671 Research Project 30

 Total credits for the curriculum 166

-EMS.9.22 BACHELOR OF COMMERCE HONOURS IN HUMAN RESOURCE MANAGEMENT i) The student must have completed HRMA122, HRMA211, HRMA221, HRMA321, IOPS311, IOPS321.
+EMS.9.22 BACHELOR OF COMMERCE HONOURS IN HUMAN RESOURCE MANAGEMENT a) The student must have completed HRMA122, HRMA211, HRMA221, HRMA321, IOPS311, IOPS321.
 The student must have at least 60% for IOPS 311, IOPS321 and HRMA321.
 The IOPS321 module is needed to continue with HRMA614 and HRMA671.
 The student must have completed STTN111 and STTN124.
 Students may apply for recognition of similar modules as those mentioned in this paragraph.
 Only a certain number of students can be accommodated annually; therefore, all prospective BComHons and BA Honours applicants are subjected to a selection process.